 2. Choose the compensation capacitor (C3) to achieve the desired phase margin.
-For applications with typical inductor values, setting the compensation zero, $f{Z1}$ , below one-forth of the crossover frequency provides sufficient phase margin.
+For applications with typical inductor values, setting the compensation zero ( $f{Z1}$ ) below one-forth of the crossover frequency provides sufficient phase margin.

-Determine the C3 value by the following equation:
+Determine C3 by the following equation: